spudfish/hydejack-20251028/README.md

     * Sass driven css development, all for
     * DRY dont repeat yourself abstractions
     * benefiting sprawling websites
-* But gaining the functionality of a modern design
+* But gained the functionality of a modern design
 * Checkout the way the image splashes with
     * a full cover image setting mood and menu
     * and slides off to the side for re-use